GeodataTools/geodata/docs/source/datasets/era5/era5_download.md

 # Download ERA5 Dataset and Create ERA5 Cutouts

-A short guide to using **geodata** to downloading and creating cutouts from ERA5 data from the [Copernicus Data Store](https://cds.climate.copernicus.eu/).
+This is a short guide to using **geodata** to downloading and creating cutouts from ERA5 data from the [Copernicus Data Store](https://cds.climate.copernicus.eu/).

 ## Download Dataset

 Download methods for ERA5 data are built into the **geodata** package.
 A basic example is as follows:

-To start, import the required dependencies:

 ```python
 import geodata